NickWaldock/the-woodshed/README.md

   <tr>
     <td>
     <a href="https://github.com/users/NickWaldock/projects/7/views/1?filterQuery=BUG&pane=issue&itemId=31576277">
-    Deleting a post redirects the user to tsignin page and then to homepage</a>
+    Deleting a post redirects the user to the signin page and then to homepage</a>
     </td>
   <td>SOLVED</td>
   </tr>